aduquehd/csv-analyzer-test/README.md

 (I really recommend take a look to postman collection, is the easier way to test).

+Postman collection on repo name: `CSV Analyzer Postman Collection.json`

-*Note: -> Remember replace the file for Postman in "Create dataset file with your local file.*
+*Note: -> Remember replace the file in Postman with your local file when you use the Create dataset file endpoint.*

 ### Authentication